In this post I’m going to show you how to make an essential oil roller recipe for hot flashes that just might be the remedy you’ve been looking for.

-And when it comes to menopause-specific symptoms, research shows that evening primrose oil reduces the intensity of hot flashes (source).
+And when it comes to menopause-specific symptoms, research shows that internal use of evening primrose oil reduces the intensity of hot flashes (source).

 Furthermore, evening primrose oil is beneficial for hair loss, osteoporosis and rheumatoid arthritis…all of which tend to occur during menopause.

-Now, even though many of the studies done on evening primrose oil involved internal use, you can still get many of the benefits by massaging it onto the skin (since the body does absorb a percentage of what we apply onto the skin).
+Now, even though many of the studies done on evening primrose oil involved internal use, you can still get some of the benefits by massaging it onto the skin (since the body does absorb a percentage of what we apply onto the skin).

 6. Almond Oil